aip956/Java_SOLID_OOP_Docker_SQLite/README.md

 ## Design

-I created this in Java, using Object Oriented Programming and SOLID Principles.
+I created this in Java, aspiring to use Object Oriented Programming and SOLID Principles.
 Creating the class structure is challenging for me, and I thought about the nouns I was modelling.
-It's a game, with two players.
-I therefore created the following classes:

-MyMastermind: Contains the main class; creates a new instance of the Game and starts the game by invoking the startGame method.

 #### Unified Modeling Language Diagram
 ![UML](./UML/Mastermind.png)